einaralex/cheyn-monerium/README.md

 More in-depth: [Monerium API Documentation](https://monerium.dev/docs/api)

-There are two ways to authenticate as an application owner, authentication_code flow or client credentials.
+There are two ways to authenticate, with authentication code flow or client credentials.

-Authentication flow is handy single page application, client credentials requires you to have a server to conceal your API key.

-We will be building around the authentication_code flo.
+Lets see how we build around the authentication_code flow.

-We start of by building the query parameters needed to enter the Monerium portal.
+We start of by structuring the query parameters needed to enter the Monerium portal.

 ```js
 // pages/index.ts